franaudo/abaqus-ubuntu/readme.md

 Ubuntu seems to not be officially supported by the Abaqus installation procedure.
 This guide shows how to install the necessary libraries and how to tweak the installation files in order to install Abaqus on Ubuntu 20.04.
 To successfully follow this guide you need writing privileges ('sudo').

 *Note:*</br>
-This guide should also work for Abaqus 2021 (changing accordigly file names and paths) and Ubuntu 20.10 till 22.04, although I haven't tested it.
+This guide should also work for Abaqus 2021 (changing accordingly file names and paths) and Ubuntu 20.10 till 22.04, although I haven't tested it.

 ## Install prerequisites

-The standart Ubuntu release might not have one or more of the following libraries needed by Abaqus:
+The standard Ubuntu release might not have one or more of the following libraries needed by Abaqus:

 * libjpeg
 * libstdc++ 4.7